omeid/uconfig/README.md

 ## Example

-The following example uses `uconfig.Classic` to create a uConfig manager which processes defaults, environment variables, and flags (in that order) - plus (optionally) one or more file loaders.
-In this case, we're using a single YAML config file, but you can specify multiple files (each with its own unmarshaller) in the `uconfig.Files` map if required.
+The following example uses `uconfig.Classic` to create a uConfig manager which processes defaults, optionally any config files, environment variables, and flags; in that order.
+In this example, we're using a single YAML config file, but you can specify multiple files (each with its own unmarshaller) in the `uconfig.Files` map if required.

 ```yaml
 # path/to/config.yaml